subnoticus/ShadowPlay-Like-OBS/README.md

 Last but not least, make sure _all_ videos are saved in ~/Videos/temp_replays.
 ![image](https://github.com/subnoticus/ShadowPlay-Like-Linux-Script/assets/106459385/e57a0264-8a2c-4fa9-8a66-ec583c20c1e3)

+Of course, you want to do a Screen Capture scene for the replay, so it captures your monitor.

 After that, you should be able to use the keybind you assigned to both OBS Studio and the script to save replays and have it placed in the folder of your active window.
 You know it works if you see _this_ when pressing the keybind.
 Also, it will tell you where the video is saved.